MasrourTawfik/images_segmentation_prompt/Documentation/scripts/pytorch.rst

 * **Attributes of Tensors**

+.. raw:: html

+   <p style="text-align: justify;"><span style="color:#000080;">
     Tensor attributes include their shape, data type, and the device on which they are stored.
 These attributes are useful for understanding and manipulating tensors effectively.
+    </span></p>

 .. code-block:: python